 Recommended for Best Hotels because: It offers everything families, couples and business vacationers need in a hotel.

-Edgewater recently underwent a rebranding and face-lift that upgraded its suites with top of the line stainless steel kitchen appliances, glass mosaics and a soothing color palate that mimics their views of sea and sand.
+Suites with top of the line stainless steel kitchen appliances, glass mosaics and a soothing color palate mimic their views of sea and sand.
 Naples' only all-suites resort, its 125 units contain full refrigerators, microwaves and dining ware in their kitchenettes.
 The renovation also brings quartz countertops, state-of-the-art refrigerators and other modern touches.
-The small details make the difference here: a complementary electric trolley to Fifth Avenue South, a 2 p.m. cookies-and-milk buffet, ensuite bathrobes and a beachside s'more fire pit.
+The small details make the difference here: a complimentary electric trolley to Fifth Avenue South, a 2 p.m. cookies-and-milk buffet, ensuite bathrobes and a beachside s'more fire pit.
 Date palms flank the pretty boutique hotel's lap and family pools.
 Coast restaurant serves fresh, new American cuisine in the suave lobby, poolside and beachside.

 Recommended for Best Hotels because: It is Naples' only all-suites property on the beach.

-In the thick of all the hip action downtown on Fifth Avenue South, Inn on Fifth provides an attractive alternative for nightlifers and metro-types.
-Located next to the Sugden Community Theatre and in the midst of bars, restaurants and shops, it keeps its guests blissfully sequestered in luxurious, sound-proofed accommodations decorated in chic contemporary style.
-Late 2012, the fashionable inn took another step up with the addition of a concierge-level, all-suite component across the street from the original hotel.
-A rooftop pool in the inn and hot tub in the all-suite club create quiet retreats.
+In the thick of all the hip action downtown on Fifth Avenue South, Inn on Fifth proves an attractive alternative for nightlifers and metro-types.
+Located next to the Sugden Community Theatre and in the midst of bars, restaurants and shops, it keeps its guests blissfully sequestered in luxurious, sound-proofed accommodations decorated in a chic contemporary style.
+Lining both sides of the street, the original facade feels boutique, while a concierge-level, all-suite component creates a different experience.
+A newly upgraded rooftop pool deck with a bar in the inn and hot tub in the all-suite club create quiet retreats.
 Two on-site restaurants reflect the upscale level of accommodations.
 Plus there's an intimate spa in the original hotel.

 Recommended for Best Hotels because: With its convenient downtown location, great restaurants and sophistication it makes the perfect city getaway.

 Naples's newest resort, swank and boating-oriented,opened in 2008.
 By combining private yacht and recreation club settings with an Italian-motif boutique property, Naples Bay Resort can offer guests incredible amenities that include boat docking (also rentals) and a playtime complex.
-Said complex, a short walk away from the main resort, contains a lush lazy river and four pools – lap, zero-entry for family, waterfall and adults-only – plus an intimate spa, high-tech fitness center and friendly pool bar and grill.
+Said complex, a short walk away from the main resort, contains a lush lazy river and four pools - lap, zero-entry for family, waterfall and adults-only - plus an intimate spa, high-tech fitness center and friendly pool bar and grill.
 The yacht club is part of the main hotel and includes a handsome, private waterside lounge that is open to guests for buffet breakfast.
-Harbor-side, Mereday's Fine Dining manages to reinvent Naples cuisine.
+Harbor-side, Nosh will open this season for fine dining.
 Plushly appointed accommodations range from hotel rooms to one- and two-bedroom suites to cottages.
 A free shuttle makes the short distance to the recreation club and also drives (stocked with beach towels and bottled water) to the beach.

 Recommended for Best Hotels because: Naples' newest resort is also one of its nicest and offers a good alternative to the beach.